 RULE DID YOU KNOW?
 A3: Admission and Readmission - P. 36 A3.10 Progression Rules for Undergraduate (Bachelor's) Qualifications: With due allowance for the module requirements, students are required to attain the following minimum achievements in each study programme, for which the prescribed module combinations for each academic year have been stipulated in the curriculum.
-Unless a faculty determines a higher requirement for progression, which is published in the faculty's rule book, these progression rules will apply.
+Unless a faculty determines a higher requirement for progression, which is published in the faculty's rulebook, these progression rules will apply.
 Students who fall short of the required number of credits required for each year of study (except for the first year), are subject to exclusion from studying at the UFS.

-Minimum Credits to Pass 3-Year Qualification 4-Year and 4-Year extended Qualifications

-End of 1st Year 48 Credits 48 Credits

-End of 2nd Year 112 Credits 112 Credi 112 Credits

-End of 3rd Year 224 Credits 192 Credits

-End of 4th Year 228 Credits 320 Credits

-End of 5th Year Completed 384 Credits 384 Credits

-End of 6th Year Completed Complete
+Minimum Credits to Pass 3-Year Qualification 4-Year and 4-Year extended Qualifications End of 1st year 48 credits 48 credits End of 2nd year 112 credits 112 credits 112 credits End of 3rd year 224 credits 192 credits 192 credits End of 4th year 228 credits 320 credits End of 4th year 228 credits 320 credits End of 4th year End of 5th year 228 credits Completed 320 credits 384 Credits

 A5: Duration of Study and Compiling a Curriculum - p.
+42

-42 A student may only register at the UFS for the minimum period allowed to complete a qualification + 2 years (n+2).
-A student should compile a curriculum within this period in accordance with: Module venue and timetable Examination table Prescribed sequence and composition modules as required for the specific year of study.
-Deviation from prescribed modules (additional modules / exemption of modules) are only allowed with approval of the faculty dean and subject to meeting the requirements on page.
-42 of the General Rulebook.
-Note: Each faculty has specially appointed staff who provide academic advice in respect of Faculty specific rules (e.g., in the case of curriculum planning).
+- A student may only register at the UFS for the minimum period allowed to complete a qualification + 2 years (n+2). - A student should compile a curriculum within this period in accordance with: - o Module venue and timetable - o Examination table - o Prescribed sequence and composition modules as required for the specific year of study. - Deviation from prescribed modules (additional modules / exemption of modules) are only allowed with approval of the faculty dean and subject to meeting the requirements on page 42 of the General Rulebook.

+Note: Each faculty has specially appointed staff who provide academic advice in respect of faculty-specific rules (e.g., in the case of curriculum planning).

 A6: Student Registration and Re-registration - p.
+43

+A6.1 Registration

-43 A6.1 Registration Students register for both semesters at the beginning of each year.
-Although you still need to enrol for your second semester modules in the second semester registration period.
-Late registrations are subjected to approval of the Faculty Dean and subjected to a fee.
-Conditional registrations due to financial or academic conditions are subjected to the approval of the registrar.
+- Students register for both semesters at the beginning of each year.
+Although you still need to enrol for your second semester modules in the second semester registration period. - Late registrations are subject to approval by the faculty dean and subject to a fee. - Conditional registrations due to financial or academic conditions are subject to the approval of the registrar.
 Note that financial rules apply.
-As such your account for the previous year of study should be settled in full.
-A6.3 Cancellation of Registration of Modules Notification of the cancellation of a registration must be processed through the self-service component of the PeopleSoft Campus Solutions System or be given in writing.
-Specific cancellation dates apply with: Cancelation for 1st semester modules: 31 March 2021 Cancelation of 2nd semester and year modules: 15 August 2021 Cancelation of modules after the due date could imply: A student may not be granted readmission of a module The student may still be charged for the module
+As such, your account for the previous year of study should be settled in full.

+A6.3 Cancellation of Registration of Modules

+- Notification of the cancellation of a registration must be processed through the selfservice component of the PeopleSoft Campus Solutions System or be given in writing. - Specific cancellation dates apply with: - o Cancellation for 1st semester modules: 31 March 2021 - o Cancellation of 2nd semester and year modules: 15 August 2021 - Cancellation of modules after the due date could imply the following: - o A student may not be granted readmission to a module - o The student may still be charged for the module